Install cosign: https://docs.sigstore.dev/cosign/system_config/installation/

 oxicrab

 docker run -it (interactive) for the initial link, then switch to -d (detached) for subsequent runs.
-The session is persisted in the mounted volume.Docker Compose
+The session is persisted in the mounted volume.Authentication

 services: